Deniz-28/Dsa210/README.md

 - Scipy

 ## How to Run
-Open the notebook file (analysis.ipynb) and run all cells.
+Open the notebook file (dsa.ipynb) and run all cells.